OlivierBlanvillain/master-thesis/report/content.md

 ### Architecture

-The Scala remake of Survivor puts together the scala-js-transport library and the scala-lag-comp framework into a cross platform, real time multiplayer game.
+The Scala remake of Survivor puts together the scalajs-transport library and the scala-lag-comp framework into a cross platform, real time multiplayer game.
 On the networking side, it uses WebRTC if available, and fallbacks to WebSocket otherwise.

 Every aspect of the game logic is written in pure Scala, and is cross compiled for both JVM and JavaScript engines.
 Some I/O related code had to be written specifically for each platform, such as the handling of keyboard events and of rendering requests.
 The JavaScript implementation is using the DOM APIs, and the JVM implementation is built on top of the JavaFX/ScalaFX platform.
 On the JavaScript, side rendering requests are issued with *requestAnimationFrame*, which saves battery and CPU usage by only requesting rendering when the page is visible to the user.